B. Scott: Other appearances

 Since March 2007, Scott has been hired as a celebrity talent; contributing to several publications and hosting events.

 On June 7, 2007, Scott hosted the "White Party" at the Hollywood Black Film Festival in Los Angeles.
 They also hosted this event in Summer 2008.

 On April 4, 2008, Scott kicked off gay Pride month at Yale University.
 During the festivities they were at the forefront of three events.
 Scott hosted a Master's Tea at Yale University's Silliman College, a "Pride Meet and Greet" at Bespoke Restaurant and "After-party" at the Center Street Lounge in New Haven, CT.

 On October 19, 2008, Scott led a team for the AIDS Walk Los Angeles and hosted the official AIDS Walk Los Angeles afterparty at Eleven Restaurant & Nightclub in West Hollywood.
 CA.

 On February 28, 2009, Scott attended the 14th Annual Black Solidarity Conference at Yale University as a featured panelists on the "Disrobed: An Exposé of Black Sexuality" panel.

 In early 2010, following their interview with Mariah Carey, Scott appeared in their video for "Up Out My Face" featuring Nicki Minaj.

 In March 2010, Scott was the featured panelist for the first "Out in the Spotlight" panel discussion at Morehouse College.
-This appearance, hosted by Morehouse's Safe Space LGBT Organization, was the college's first step at creating a bridge to the LGBT community.
+This appearance, hosted by Morehouse's Safe Space LGBT Organization, was the college's first step at creating a bridge to the LGBTQ community.